lvsn/CameraNetwork/README.md

 * preview_camera : take a picture and stream it to mjpeg to view (the picture is deleted afterward)
 * shutdown_device : can shutdown or reboot the device
 * calibrate_device : call Camera's Driver service to calibrate and update datas
-* save_config: Save HDR configurations to default param file
+* save_config : Save HDR configurations to default param file
+* capture_video : if supported, will capture a video given a delay in seconds

 Action:
 * timelaps : Take picture with parameters : quantity, delay between each pictures and if HDR or normal pictures